-Fizzle out and die: that’s what people long expected traditional ads to do.
+People expect traditional ads to be long-dead.
 While it’s true that they have declined over the past decade, experts say marketers will spend 2.9% more on them this year.
 The real surprise?
 Internet businesses will buy 11.7% more traditional advertising in the coming 12 months.

 What are traditional ads?

 Traditional advertising is any type of marketing that isn’t online.
 For example, there are print ads, TV commercials, direct mail, telemarketing, billboards, and radio ads.

 Babylonians drew product pictures on their market stalls.
 This is not only one of the oldest marketing forms, but it’s also the most researched.

 Why are traditional ads growing after such a long decline?
 Here are 7 reasons.

 Digital ads are everywhere, and people are becoming more indifferent to them.
 A Hubspot survey declares that 57% of those surveyed dislike ads playing before a video and 43% didn’t watch these ads.
 Frustrating digital ads can cause viewers to think negatively about the brand they advertise.

 Advantages of traditional ads vs modern advertising

 Studies say people pay attention to conventional advertising more.
 Case in point: MarketingSherpa surveyed 1200 people.
 Of these, 52% said they watch TV ads for companies they like.
 Even 29% of those surveyed watch TV ads for companies they don’t like.